Innocence and Justice Clinic

 Women's Prison Association

 The Women's Prison Association (WPA) offers a range of services aimed at helping women in the New York City area.
-Their direct service network is organized in three broad areas; Residential and Family Services; Reentry Services; and neighborhood based services.
+Their direct service network is organized in three broad areas; Residential and Family Services; Reentry Services; and community-based services.
 Provides transitional planning and education in NY women's prisons, as well as HIV counseling and testing.
 Serves women in New York state only.

 Sylvia Rivera Law Project